 “Yep!
 You’re screwed,” says Tom, shrugging.

 “Not necessarily,” I say.
-“There is one person who might be able to fix this.”
+“There is one way we might be able to fix this.”

 You sit bolt upright.
 “What?
-They could fix me?
+Someone could fix me?
 Who?
 Where?”

 I point out the window.
 Your gaze traces my finger … and you stop in shock.